 It’s important to have honest, open discussions with your cancer care team.
-You should feel free to ask any question, no matter how minor it might seem.
+They want to answer all of your questions so you can make informed treatment and life decisions.
 For instance, consider these questions:

 - What type of non-Hodgkin lymphoma do I have?

 - Has my biopsy been reviewed by a pathologist who’s an expert on lymphoma?

 - Do I need any other tests before we can decide on treatment?

 - What’s the stage (extent) of the lymphoma?
 What does that mean in my case?

 - How much experience do you have treating this type of lymphoma?